Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 - Rockwall Chief of Police Max Geron was in the TSA security line and told NBC 5 he heard several shots near a ticket counter.

+Coming Tuesday: Dallas Police are expected to provide an update at 1 p.m.
+Live video from that update will appear in the player at the top of this article.

-A woman pulled out a gun inside Dallas Love Field Airport late Monday morning and began shooting toward the ceiling, Dallas police say.
-The woman, who witnesses said was yelling about her marriage, was confronted and shot by officers.
+A woman pulled out a gun inside Dallas Love Field Airport late Monday morning and began shooting toward the ceiling, police say, halting flight operations for several hours Monday.
+The woman, who witnesses said was yelling about her marriage, was confronted and shot by a Dallas police officer.
 No other injuries have been reported.

-Dallas Chief of Police Eddie Garcia said the woman, identified only as a 37-year-old, was dropped off at the airport just before 11 a.m. and that once inside she went into a restroom and changed clothes.
+Dallas Chief of Police Eddie Garcia said the woman, identified by police Monday afternoon as 37-year-old Portia Odufuwa, was dropped off at the airport just before 11 a.m. and that once inside she went into a restroom and changed clothes.

 Garcia said the woman exited the restroom wearing a hoody or something other than what she arrived in, pulled out a gun and started firing several shots.
 Most of the shots, Garcia said, appeared to be directed toward the ceiling.